NabilaKhan/Machine-Learning/README.md

-# CAP-5610-Machine-Learning
+#### CAP-5610-Machine-Learning

-### HomeWork 1
+*** All Homeworks and additional course works for this particular course will be uploaded in this repository.

-Analyzed Titanic Dataset
+### List of Homeworks:
-Submission Date: 1/31/2021
+* HomeWork 1: Analyzing Titanic Dataset (training data) Submission Date: 1/31/2021